kovisoft/slimv/README.txt

 For Clojure use the g:slimv_swank_clojure option, e.g.:
     let g:slimv_swank_clojure = '! xterm -e lein swank &'

-Important notice to pre-0.9.0 users:
-If you want the old functionality that did not use the SWANK client, please fetch Slimv version 0.8.6 and set g:slimv_swank to 0 in your vimrc file.

 See the included documentation for more complete installation and customization instructions.